ukiw200/challenges-23-24/git-challenges/03-branching-merging/git-branching-merging.md

 1. Resolve the merge conflict, make sure that "solution.txt" contains the line `This text was added in challenge-3-branch` after merging
 1. Commit and push main

 We will check your solution using the verify script and by examining your commits on GitHub.
+Do not remove the "challenge-3-branch" on GitHub!

 ## 4. General rules